 The apostle Paul proclaims that our God will not only provide for our needs, but will also provide an abundance for all the good deeds He wants us to accomplish on the earth (being His instrument to meet the needs of others).
 “And God is able to make all grace abound to you, so that always having all sufficiency in everything, you may have an abundance for every good deed;” II Corinthians 9:8 “you will be enriched in everything for all liberality,…” II Corinthians 9:11.

 Many of Jesus’s disciples through the ages have found great comfort from this promise, “And my God will supply all your needs according to His riches in glory in Christ Jesus.”
 Philippians 4:19

-Later in Paul’s first letter to his spiritual son and disciple Timothy, Paul commands him to give some instruction to those who are rich (which many of us are compared to most of the people in the world), “Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.”
+Later in Paul’s first letter to his spiritual son and disciple Timothy, Paul commands him to give some instruction to those who are rich (which many of us in the U.S.A. are compared to most of the people in the world), “Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.”
 I Timothy 6:17

 Why don’t we end our time today with James’s anti secular humanist declaration, “Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.”
 James 1:17